malsch/occupationCoding/README.md

 *Coding with the Alphabetical Dictionary*

 Consult the coding index.
 For typical survey data, there is an entry in the coding index for about ~45% of all answers.
-In rare cases, when the same job title is used in various industries, there is more than one entry in the processed coding index.
+In rare cases, especially when identical job titles are used in various industries, there can be more than one entry in the processed coding index.
 ``` r
 (res <- predictWithCodingIndex(text_input, coding_index = coding_index_w_codes))
 ##    id                                  ans pred.code